MaxBetich/mr-robogers-neighborhood/README.md

 ## Setup/Installation Requirements
  * Clone project from this [GitHub repository](https://github.com/MaxBetich/mr-robogers-neighborhood.git) to your desktop.
- * Navigate to top level of the "programming-language-suggester" directory.
+ * Navigate to top level of the "mr-robogers-neighborhood" directory.
  * Open "index.html" file in browser of choice to view the page.

+[Click Here](https://maxbetich.github.io/mr-robogers-neighborhood/) to view the page on GitHub Pages.

 ## Known Bugs